-Organizing for Student-Worker Power (OSWP) is a slate of candidates for UAW 2865 leadership across campuses.
+Organizing for Student-Worker Power (OSWP) is a caucus within UAW 2865.
 We are brought together by multiple shared convictions: that majority-building is essential to democratic unionism; that our campaigns must emerge from the day-to-day workplace struggles and experiences of our members; and that on-the-ground organizing is the only way to survive what may be the most challenging moment in our local’s history, and to achieve liberation for all workers.
-In the aftermath of Janus vs. AFSCME, a Supreme Court case that was the culmination of a decades-long right-wing attack on organzied labor, we share a belief that the best way forward is to do what we do best: build student-worker power.
+In the aftermath of Janus vs. AFSCME, a Supreme Court case that was the culmination of a decades-long right-wing attack on organized labor, we share a belief that the best way forward is to do what we do best: build student-worker power.

 The UC Student-Workers Union underwent a member-driven transformation in its culture, ethic, and leadership years ago.
 We are inheritors of that change, and today, we must carry forward the revolutionary gains of these past unionists.
 As a member-led union, we believe it is integral that decisions about programmatic vision are generated by members and that proposals are adopted by the Joint Council and/or campuses.
 Ensuring member involvement will require improving communication between our campus- and statewide organizations, but it also means improving relationships between campuses and field organizers so that we all work toward a common, member-driven goal.